£

 How will treatment affect my daily life?

-Most people are able to spend some time at home, in between cycles of chemotherapy.
+Most people can spend some time at home, in between cycles of chemotherapy.
 This can be a welcome break from hospital and treatment, although you might still need regular blood transfusions or tests while at home.

 Many people with blood cancer describe AML treatment as a rollercoaster, both for them and their family, with lots of ups and downs.
 Things can be hard to predict and sometimes your treatment plan might have to change.